-- Take any seated or standing posture while relaxing the body and mind. - Open, close, or half-close the eyes. - Settle your attention in the present moment. - Start the practice by sending thoughts of equanimity to yourself. - Focus mindful attention on the following equanimity phrases. - "I am the owner of my intentional actions; my happiness and sorrow depend upon my actions, not upon anyone else's wishes." - "I am the heir of my actions; my joys and sorrows depend upon my actions, not upon anyone else's wishes" - Then radiate equanimous thoughts to friendly persons, neutral persons, unfriendly persons, and finally to all beings. - "You, (or name a person) are the owner of your intentional actions; your happiness and sorrow depend upon your actions, not upon my wishes." - "All beings are the heirs of their actions, their joys and sorrows depend upon their actions not upon my wishes."
+- Take any seated or standing posture while relaxing the body and mind. - Open, close, or half-close the eyes. - Settle your attention in the present moment. - Start the practice by sending thoughts of equanimity to yourself. - Focus mindful attention on the following equanimity phrases suggested by most meditation teachers. - "All beings are owners of their intentional actions (kamma), heirs to their intentional actions.
+Their happiness or unhappiness depends upon their intentional actions and not upon my wishes." - "All beings have their own journey according to their intentional actions." - "Joy and sorrow arise and pass away.
+This is part of the journey." - "Whether I understand it or not, things are unfolding according to the law of nature." - "All beings meet their joys and sorrows according to the law of nature." - "Things are as they are right now.
+This is how it is right now."